 - Limit your alcohol intake.
-Drinking excessive amounts of alcohol can raise your blood pressure, so watch your consumption if you drink.
+Drinking excessive amounts of alcohol can raise your BP, so watch your consumption if you drink.

 - Stop Smoking.
-Smoking cessation isn’t just good for lowering blood pressure; it offers many additional health benefits such as healthier lungs and a lower chance of developing heart disease.
+Smoking cessation isn’t just good for lowering BP; it offers many additional health benefits such as healthier lungs and a lower chance of developing heart disease.

-Some people are more prone to developing high blood pressure than others.
+Some people are more prone to developing high BP than others for other reasons too.
 Certain lifestyle choices can also increase your risk of developing HBP.
 Lowering your blood pressure is especially helpful if you have one or more risk factors for HBP.
 People most at risk for developing HBP are:

 - Women (especially over age 65)

 - Heavy drinkers

 Some factors, such as gender, ethnicity, and family history cannot be controlled.
 That’s why changing the factors you can control is important!